codatio/codat-docs/docs/accounting-api/guides/bill-pay/introduction.md

 ### Summary

-🎯 With Codat's Accounting API and integrations, you can build solutions to streamline and automate the Accounts Payable process for your SMB customers &mdash; saving them countless hours of manual admin.
-Bill pay is an important part of AP automation.
-Our Bill Pay demo app includes core tasks such as viewing and paying bills, and reconciling payments against bills in the customer's accounting platform.
+🎯 With Codat's Accounting API, you can build solutions to streamline and automate the Accounts Payable process for your SMB customers&mdash;saving them countless hours of manual admin.
+Our *bill pay demo app* showcases a simple and powerful AP automation workflow, built using standard endpoints and data types in our Accounting API.
+Run the demo app to understand the core tasks involved in bill pay, from viewing and paying bills to reconciling payments in the customer's accounting platform.

-To showcase how easily SMBs can authorize access to live accounting data, we use hosted Link to connect to a QuickBooks Online sandbox company.
-The demo app retrieves this consented data to provide a consolidated view of paid and unpaid bills.
+The demo app uses [Hosted Link](/auth-flow/authorize-hosted-link) to show how quickly your SMB customers can authorize access to their accounting data.
+In this guide, we connect to a QuickBooks Online sandbox company, but you could use a different integration.
+The demo app retrieves consented data from the customer's accounting platform to provide a consolidated view of paid and unpaid bills.

 ⏳ Estimated time to complete: 20-30 minutes.

-🛠️ The demo project is implemented in JavaScript as a backend API and a simple React(?) web app.
+🛠️ The demo project is implemented in JavaScript as a backend API and a frontend React (???) web app.
 You can run the demo app locally as a Node application, or use a version that's hosted on Vercel.
-Either way, you'll need to create a free QuickBooks Online account and access its sandbox company to follow along with the tasks in this guide.
+Either way, you'll need to create a free QuickBooks Online account and sandbox company to follow along with the tasks in this guide.

 ### ✔️ Dive into the demo app...